CoWIN portal completely safe, reports of breach mischievous in nature, says Govt

 The health ministry said that it has also initiated an internal exercise to review the existing security measures of CoWIN.

-Minister Rajeev Chandrasekhar said, “National Data Governance policy has been finalised that will create a common framework of Data storage, Access and Security standards across all of govt.”
+Minister Rajeev Chandrasekhar said, “National Data Governance policy has been finalised that will create a common framework of data storage, access and security standards across all of government.”

 National Health Authority (NHA) chief Ram Sewak Sharma, who heads the CoWIN portal, was not available for a comment.

-This not the first time CoWIN has come under scanner for being vulnerable to data breach.
+This is not the first time CoWIN has come under scanner for being vulnerable to data breach.
+Earlier, NHA dismissed the allegations of a CoWIN breach in 2022.

-In January 2022, when a CoWIN breach was alleged, NHA, which is the agency for managing the platform, had dismissed the incident.
 “CoWIN has state-of-the-art security infrastructure and has never faced a security breach.
 Data of our citizens on CoWIN is absolutely safe and secure.
-Any news about data leaks from CoWIN holds no merit,” Sharma had tweeted.

-In 2021, when Dark Leak Market, a hacker group, claimed to have details of 15 crore Indians, Sharma had refuted those allegations as well.
+Any news about data leaks from CoWIN holds no merit,” Sharma tweeted in January, 2022.
+In June 2021, Sharma refuted breach allegations after Dark Leak Market, a hacker group, claimed to have details of 15 crore Indians.